 Rescue packs, initially recommended by NICE for COPD patients at risk of exacerbations, have frequently been overused without sufficient monitoring and patient education.
 Furthermore, they are often inappropriately prescribed for other respiratory conditions, also lacking adequate oversight.
 Rescue packs, which contain prednisolone and antibiotics, should be carefully assessed and prescribed only for COPD patients most likely to benefit - those at risk of frequent exacerbations (at least two per year) and capable of recognising early signs of exacerbation.
 Antibiotics should be initiated in COPD patients presenting with increased dyspnoea, sputum volume and sputum purulence, or with increased sputum purulence plus one of the other symptoms.
-GOLD recommends considering CRP testing to help identify patients most likely to benefit from antibiotic therapy.33 Further information is available in the November 2020 issue of Primary Care Respiratory Update.
-34,35
+GOLD recommends considering CRP testing to help identify patients most likely to benefit from antibiotic therapy.33 Further information is available in the Appropriate use of Rescue Packs article which can be found in the November 2020 Primary Care Respiratory Update.34,35